CampfireTales in Ghana

 A Purpose-Driven Storytelling Journey

-CampfireTales founder Ryan McAbery, storyteller and business consultant, and co-founder Betsy Benoit, who has extensive experience leading volunteer trips to Ghana, are offering a unique Storytelling Journey to Ghana in March 2026.
+CampfireTales founder Ryan McAbery, storyteller and business consultant, and co-founder Betsy Benoit, with has extensive experience leading volunteer trips to Ghana, are offering a unique Storytelling Journey to Ghana in October, 2026.

 Designed for writers, storytellers, educators, creatives, and curious travelers, this trip values interest and openness more than expertise.
 You don’t need to be a practiced storyteller, only willing to engage.
 Over two weeks, you will learn from the storytelling traditions of the Volta Region, partner with Friends of Adaklu, and work with youth and adults as they explore their own voices.
 You will return with meaningful relationships, deeper cultural understanding, and a developing or fully drafted personal story.